0044 1695 0414

 Special Category Data revealed

-to us.
+through the information you provide to us.
 See clause 2.3 above.

 Where you have given your explicit